Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25125/README.md

 2. My classmate
     He has been one of the most supportive classmates i've had in my college.
-Once, during lab session, I was struggling to make my program work.so I asked him if he can have a look at program and correct the errors.So he stayed back,patiently helped me to make it work by trying different methods.when we couldn't finish it on time ,he took my laptop with him and worked on it and returned it to me fully working .
+Once, during lab session, I was struggling to make my program work.so I asked him if he can have a look at program and correct the errors.So he stayed back,patiently helped me to make it work by trying different methods.when we couldn't finish it on time ,he took my laptop with him and worked on it and returned it to me fully working
-He also played a major role during our hackathon- he was the one who handled most of the technical work while building our prototype.
 I'm truly thankful to him for his support and teamwork.
 .
 College is often described as a transformative journey—a time when we not only gain academic knowledge but also  relationships that shape our character and future.
 Among the many people I’ve met during this journey, one stands out as a of support, kindness, and collaboration: my classmate and hackathon teammate.